Chris Guccione (tennis)

-Christopher Luke Guccione (/ˌɡuːtʃiˈoʊni/ GOO-chee-OH-nee; born 30 July 1985) is an inactive Australian professional tennis player from Greenvale, Victoria.
-He has won five ATP Tour doubles titles, and reached career-high rankings of singles world No. 67 in April 2008 and doubles world No. 38 in November 2014.
+Christopher Luke Guccione (/ˌɡuːtʃiˈoʊni/ GOO-chee-OH-nee; born 30 July 1985) is a former Australian professional tennis player from Greenvale, Victoria.
+He has won five ATP Tour doubles titles, and reached career-high rankings of singles world No. 67 achieved on 7 April 2008 and doubles world No. 38 achieved on 3 November 2014.

 Personal life

 Guccione is of Italian descent on his father's side.
 He was an Australian Institute of Sport scholarship holder.
 He is married to Andra Kucerak, with whom he has two children.

 Tennis career

 Guccione is coached by countryman and former ATP professional Anthony Lane.
 Guccione is noted for his good service; he hit 50 aces in a three-set qualifying match at Wimbledon in 2005.
 The good service has led fellow Australian player Mark Philippoussis to call him a "Wayne Arthurs clone".
 He is a serve-and-volley player.
 Despite these strong assets in the game he has still yet to win any ATP titles and very rarely makes it past the first round of major tournaments.
 During his career, he has won 5 ATP Challenger Series: hardcourt victories in Burnie and Canberra in 2005, clay court victories in 2006 at Quito and Medellín, and a victory on hardcourt at Aptos in 2009.

 He has had greater success as a doubles player, often partnering with fellow Australians Carsten Ball and Sam Groth.
 Guccione has represented his country in several Davis Cup ties, compiling a winning record.
 In a 2011 tie against Switzerland, for example, he teamed with Lleyton Hewitt to beat the Olympic gold medal-winning team of Roger Federer and Stan Wawrinka.